5 Tips for Sales Tax Compliance

 Texas:In Texas, a Utah corporation that sells computer programs and digital content primarily through the Internet was found by the Texas Comptroller to have nexus with Texas and was assessed sales tax for the period January 1, 2002 through June 30, 2010.

 2. Track your product taxability exposure.

-The variability of product taxability rules among states is likely to continue in 2015, especially around emerging technologies.
+The variability of product taxability rules among states is likely to continue, especially around emerging technologies.
 In many states, product taxability and the sales tax rate depend on the type of product, sometimes its ingredients, the date it was sold, how it will be used, and the location in which it was purchased.
 To make matters worse, the traditional definition of what makes something a product (i.e., tangible personal property) is changing.
 Nowhere is this more obvious than in the treatment of developing technologies.
 With the rise of digital downloads, including music and movies, some states are broadening taxable product definitions to include virtual products.

 What states are doing:

 Wyoming:Custom computer softwareThe sale of custom computer software is not subject to Wyoming sales tax, be it delivered electronically or “otherwise.”
 Charges for the creation of custom computer software (a service) are also exempt.
 The person who performs the service of creating custom software is considered by the state to be the consumer of anything purchased to perform the service.Prewritten computer softwarePrewritten computer software is considered tangible personal property in Wyoming and is therefore subject to sales tax.
 The delivery method (via CD-ROM, Internet download, etc) does not impact taxability.
 Examples of prewritten computer software include but are not limited to:

 In general, sales of modifications or enhancements of prewritten computer software are also taxable, although some exceptions are allowed.
 To be eligible for an exemption, charges for modifications or enhancements must be separately stated.